yuvalmGS/gigaspaces-wiki-jekyll/xap97net/space-filter-demo.markdown

 # Message Censorship Attribute Filter

 This filter is implemented, using an attribute to mark the filter operation methods.
-This filter is based on the [Attribute-based SpaceFilterOperationDelegate|SpaceFilterOperationDelegate#Attribute based implementation]
+This filter is based on the depanlinkAttribute-based SpaceFilterOperationDelegatetengahlink./spacefilteroperationdelegate.html#Attribute based implementationbelakanglink

 {% highlight java %}